High-order energy stable numerical schemes for a nonlinear variational wave equation modeling nematic liquid crystals in

-The rest of the paper is organized as follows: In Section \ref{sec:num}, we present energy conservative and energy dissipative schemes for the one-dimensional equation \eqref{eq:main}.
-Details of implementation presented in Section \ref{sec:implementation} and finally numerical experiments illustrating all these designed schemes are presented in Section \ref{sec:numerical} contains numerical experiments verifying the order of convergence, energy stability and efficiency of the schemes.
+The rest of the paper is organized as follows: In Section \ref{sec:2d}, we present energy conservative and energy dissipative schemes for the one-dimensional equation \eqref{eq:main_2d}.
+Section \ref{sec:ham_scheme} concerns a first-order Hamiltonian (energy preserving) scheme for comparison.
+Section \ref{sec:numerical} contains numerical experiments verifying the order of convergence, energy stability and efficiency of the schemes.